top of page

 Donna Maria

-SCENE 1
+Scene 1

-1809, Spain - the heat is torrid - the beds are hard - the horses exceptional
+1809, Spain - the heat is torrid - the beds are hard - the horses, exceptional

-B(reads): “- a noble stream call'd the Guadalquivir winds its way through.." - where does it speak of women?(flips pages)
+B(reads): “.. a noble stream call'd the Guadalquivir winds its way through.." - where does it speak of women?(flips pages)

-H: mmm - seems to be a discreet scrawl here - “Ah, Vice! how soft are thy voluptuous ways!
-While boyish blood is mantling, who can 'scape the fascination of thy magic gaze?"- (is flushed) - zounds! what whoremonger owned this book
+H: Hmm - seems to be a discreet scrawl here - “Ah, Vice! how soft are thy voluptuous ways!
+While boyish blood is mantling, who can 'scape the fascination of thy magic gaze?"(is flushed) - what whoremonger owned this book

-B(reads):Forms more graceful in motion than can be conceived by an Englishman used to the drowsy listless air of his Notts and Lancs countrywomen" - according to that miraculous guide book - (hands H the soap) - once you are an immaculate ornament to your sexyou have some chance partaking of such pleasures, my flea-bitten friend
+B(reads): “Forms more graceful in motion than can be conceived by an Englishman used to the drowsy, listless air of his Notts. and Lancs. countrywomen" - according to that miraculous guidebook (hands H the soap) - once you are an immaculate ornament to your sexyou may have a chance partaking of such pleasures - my faithful scribbler of pedantic gobbledygook

-Lads whistle 'Lady of Spainas they ride towards Seville to meet the writer, Sir John Carr
+Lads whistle Lady of Spain' as they ride towards Seville to meet the travel writer, Sir John Carr

 C: Gentlemen, welcome to Seville - I trust you met no difficulties obtaining eggs or beds along our most excellent highways?

-B: Thank you Sir John - an English nobleman in an English uniform is a very respectable personage in Spain at present - and we were well accommodated
+B: Thank you, Sir John - an English nobleman in an English uniform is a very respectable personage in Spain at present - and we were well accommodated

 C: Indeed - 'twas sound advice to follow - now, you must introduce me to your little friend - oh my! you seem to be sweating somewhat excessively - from your (looks) scalp?

-H(glowers at B): An accidental slip into the Guadalquivir, I'm afraid - (proffers hand) Cam Hobhouse - my pleasure (scowling)
+H(glowers at B): An accidental slip into the Guadalquivir, I'm afraid - (proffers hand) John Cam Hobhouse - my pleasure (scowling)

-C: Pleasure - after refreshments I shall conduct you to one of the houses belonging to the most hospitable of sisters, Donna Joseplia and Donna Maria
+C: Pleasure - after refreshments, I shall conduct you to one of the houses belonging to the most hospitable of sisters, Donna Joseplia and Donna Maria

 B: One of the houses?